jopamo/bp/README.md

 </div>

 bp is short for 'backpack' to denote it being easier to move around on various cloud services or embedded devices.
 It is an alternate [gentoo](https://github.com/gentoo/gentoo) package repo.
-It is somewhat compatible with gentoo and gentoo overlays, some stuff will work.
+It is somewhat compatible with gentoo and gentoo overlays, some stuff works.
 It uses the [package.provided](https://wiki.gentoo.org/wiki//etc/portage/profile/package.provided) mechanism to provide a compatibility layer.

 ## Distro Configuration
-* A mixture of stable and bleeding edge.
-Base toolchain is mostly stable, but graphics related programs tend to use git packages.
+* A mixture of stable and bleeding edge
 * no multilib - the toolchain only supports 64bit
 * all libraries are installed to /usr/lib
 * /lib /lib64 /bin /sbin are all symlinked into /usr/
-* only amd64 and arm64 are supported
+* supported arches: amd64 arm64
-* only glibc or musl are supported
+* supported libc: glibc musl
-* it supports your choice of openssl or libressl
+* openssl or libressl is supported
-   * switching back and forth with preserve-libs should work
-* it supports your choice of ncurses or netbsd-curses
+* ncurses or netbsd-curses is supported
-   * switching from default of ncurses to netbsd-curses works, switching from netbsd-curses to ncurses does not work
-* systemd is supported with musl on both amd64 and arm64
+* systemd is supported with glibc and musl on both amd64 and arm64
 * A number of GNU projects are bootstrapped from git with this [script](./app-core/ugscripts/files/sbin/mktarballs).
+* Rust packages (librsvg only currently) are also bootstrapped with `cargo vendor` using the same [script](./app-core/ugscripts/files/sbin/mktarballs) from above